Skip to main content

 Mock API Example

-This example includes how to setup and use mock service worker and the native fetch API to build out a mock API on the frontend to consume without needing to rely on a backend system.
-The idea is that this can be used during development while backend APIs are worked on, allowing for mock endpoints to be easily swapped out for production endpoints as needed.
+This example shows you how to use Mock Service Worker and the native fetch API.
+It builds out a mock API on the frontend to consume data without needing to rely on a backend system.
+This allows developers to use mock endpoints for testing while backend APIs are developed.
+Later, mock endpoints can easily be swapped out for production endpoints.

-This example does not include any backend persistence via IndexedDB, as this is out of scope for this example.
+This example does not include any backend persistence via IndexedDB.
+This is out of scope for this example.
 Instead, this example provides two simplified endpoints to call:

 Steps

-1. In the index.jsx file, be sure to enable mocking from the mock service worker.
-This will ensure that your mock API is being called while in development.
+In the index.jsx file, enable mocking from the mock service worker.
+This ensures that your mock API is being called while in development.

 import React from "react";